MahmudHasanCSE/Django-Debug-Toolbar-Setup/README.md

 >https://django-debug-toolbar.readthedocs.io/en/stable/configuration.html

-**Note**: It is very important that you have the close body tag ( </body> ) in your base template for the Django Debug Toolbar is showing.
+**Note**: It is very important that you have the close body tag ( ) in your base template for the Django Debug Toolbar is showing.

 This component has a variety of panels that can be added through the configuration.
-These panels show different information related to http requests / responses and other relevant debug data.
-In this url you can see all different default panels and you can learn how to use and configure it. http://django-debug-toolbar.readthedocs.io/en/stable/panels.html
+These panels show different information related to HTTP requests/responses and other relevant debug data.
+In this URL, you can see all different default panels and you can learn how to use and configure it. http://django-debug-toolbar.readthedocs.io/en/stable/panels.html